curious-containers/curious-containers.github.io/cc-agency.md

 This configuration means that two GPUs are present on a node "gpu\_node1".
 Each GPU has 1024 MB VRAM.
 Currently only Nvidia-GPUs are supported.
+To make the GPUs accessable for docker, [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) has to be installed on every GPU node.

 The IDs shown in the configuration, are the nvidia-device-IDs, which can be identified with `nvidia-smi` for example (see [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface)).

 *As admin user.*